Seurat's 'A Sunday Afternoon On The Island Of La Grande Jatte' Set To Return To Display At Art Institute With New Frame

 “With what resembles scientific precision, the artist tackled the issues of color, light, and form.
 Inspired by research in optical and color theory, he juxtaposed tiny dabs of colors that, through optical blending, form a single and, he believed, more brilliantly luminous hue,” the Art Institute says on its website.
 “To make the experience of the painting even more intense, he surrounded the canvas with a frame of painted dashes and dots, which he, in turn, enclosed with a pure white wood frame, similar to the one with which the painting is exhibited today.”

-Now, the Art Institute has an opportunity to give painting a new frame once more.
+Now, the Art Institute has an opportunity to give the painting a new frame once more.

 “The Art Institute has always been stuck with the problem is, how would have Seurat liked to see the painting presented,” said Buillemot, who is building the frame.